BLACK & WHITE STREET/ CANDID PHOTOGRAPHY

 THE STORY

-It all started when my late mentor/hero put his Leica M4 in my hand when I was 4.
+It all started when my late mentor and hero, Peter Kiar, put his Leica M4 in my hands when I was four.
 It was the first time I had ever held a camera.
-Of course, name brands and functionality meant nothing to me back then, but it was so mechanical and cool.
-He showed me how to use the advance lever and how to squeeze the release.
+Of course, at that age, I knew nothing about name brands or camera functions, but it was so mechanical and cool.
+He showed me how to use the advance lever and how to gently press the shutter release.
 He even let me take a photo!
 I was hooked instantly.
-Throughout my childhood and into my teens, I always loved photography.
-In high school, I got into cinema and ended up in film school.
+Throughout my childhood and into my teens, I was fascinated by photography.
+In high school, I developed an interest in cinema and eventually went to film school.
 When I graduated with a passion for both?
-I made a career out of it.
-However, in my own time, black-and-white photography seduced me.
-It’s all about light, shadow and composition.
-You either nail it or you don’t.
-I think it was due to my role model, Peter, and his love for the medium.
-He had a completely different style, but the underlying passion is from the same ideal.
+I decided to make a career out of it.
+But in my personal time, black-and-white photography captured my heart.
+It’s all about light, shadow, and composition—you either nail it or you don’t.
+My passion was born from Peter’s love for the medium.
+His style was different, but the underlying passion came from the same ideal.

-I never knew what he did with that roll, or if he even developed it back then, and I probably never will.
+I never knew what Peter did with that roll of film, and I probably never will.
 He was a true Renaissance man.
-He raced motorcycles in his 20s, was an accomplished chef and baker, spoke French and Italian conversationally, was an outstanding graphic designer and an incredible photographer.
-He would bake Italian Panatone and Pandoro for Christmas each year, could make croissants that Cédric Grolet would lust over, and carbonara so perfect that I don’t order it out to dinner because I know it won’t live up to his.
-He was a graphic designer professionally for clients and had his art photos in galleries from Chicago to New York and Paris.
-Every year at Christmas, since I can remember, he would print these beautiful B&W prints of photos he had shot in the past year and give them as gifts to loved ones.
+In his 20s, he raced motorcycles, and he later became an accomplished chef and baker.
+He spoke conversational French and Italian, was an outstanding graphic designer, and an incredible photographer.
+Every Christmas, he would bake Italian Panettone and Pandoro and make croissants that Cédric Grolet would lust over.
+His carbonara was so perfect that I don’t order it at restaurants because nothing compares.
+As a professional graphic designer, he worked with many clients, and as a fine-art photographr his work was exhibited in galleries from Chicago to New York and Paris.
+Every Christmas, as far back as I can remember, he would gift beautiful black-and-white prints of photos he had taken over the past year to his loved ones.

-I’ve been shooting with his camera for a little over a year now.
-After a 3 season Hiatus, I’m picking up where he left off.
-His tradition of gifting B&W prints to family and friends - our family and friends - is coming back this Holiday Season.
-Every time I frame up with his Leica and can capture in a medium I already had fallen in love with, that he was in love with, I feel like he’s with me.
-Being able to share my work - shot with his camera - with our family and friends, I hope it provides them the same cathartic release that shooting with his camera gives me.
+I’ve now been shooting with his camera for a little over a year.
+After a three-season hiatus, I’m continuing his tradition of gifting black-and-white prints to our family and friends this holiday season.
+Every time I frame a shot with his camera, capturing moments in a medium we both loved, I feel like he’s there with me.
+I hope that sharing my work—captured on his camera—gives our family and friends the same sense of connection and cathartic release that I experience through capturing with it.